andrenq/trading/README.md

 ### Architecture
 ![image](https://drive.google.com/uc?export=view&id=1a2LvTx4cFLhOTxMN0bNlZ-PAAR4dPJbr)

--   **Data storage**  is divided into two services, PostgreSql database and IEX REST Api service.
+-   **Data storage**  is divided into two services, PostgreSql database and IEX REST API service.
     - PostgreSQL is used to persist all the data on the application, and we connect to it using hibernate's JDBC.
     - IEX REST Api service gives us real stock market data through an Http connection.
 - **Controllers**  are responsible for receiving the requests and forwarding them to the services.
 They also describe the endpoints.